Shelley Long

-Shelley Lee Long (born August 23, 1949) is an American actress, singer, and comedian.
-Long portrayed Diane Chambers on the hit sitcom Cheers and received five Emmy nominations, winning in 1983 for Outstanding Lead Actress in a Comedy Series.
-She won two Golden Globe Awards for the role.
+Shelley Long (born August 23, 1949) is an American actress, singer, and comedian.
+For her role as Diane Chambers on the sitcom Cheers, Long received five Emmy nominations, winning in 1983 for Outstanding Lead Actress in a Comedy Series.
+She also won two Golden Globe Awards for the role.
 Long reprised her role as Diane Chambers in three episodes of the spin-off Frasier, for which she received an additional guest star Emmy nomination.
-In 2009, she began playing a recurring role as DeDe Pritchett on the ABC comedy series Modern Family.
+In 2009, she began playing the recurring role of DeDe Pritchett on the ABC comedy series Modern Family.

 Long has also starred in several films including Night Shift (1982), Irreconcilable Differences (1984), The Money Pit (1986), Outrageous Fortune (1987), Hello Again (1987), Troop Beverly Hills (1989), The Brady Bunch Movie (1995), A Very Brady Sequel (1996), and Dr. T & the Women (2000).

 Early life

-Shelley Long was born on August 23, 1949, in Indian Village, Fort Wayne, Indiana.
-She is the daughter and only child of Ivadine (née Williams), a school teacher, and Leland Long who worked in the rubber industry before becoming a teacher.
-She grew up Presbyterian.
+Shelley Long was born on August 23, 1949, in Fort Wayne, Indiana.
+She is the only child of Ivadine (née Williams), a schoolteacher, and Leland Long, who worked in the rubber industry before becoming a teacher as well.

+Shelley was raised in the Presbyterian faith.
 She was active on her high school speech team, competing in the Indiana High School Forensic Association.
 In 1967, she won the National Forensic League's National Championship in Original Oratory.

-After graduating from South Side High School in Fort Wayne, she studied drama at Northwestern University but left before graduating to pursue a career in acting and modeling.
-Her first job was at the university as a meal plan checker.
-She got her initial break as an actress when she began doing local commercials for Homemakers furniture store in the Chicago area.
+After graduating from South Side High School in Fort Wayne, she studied drama at Northwestern University.

 Career

-Early roles
+Long's break as an actress occurred when she began performing in local commercials for Homemakers furniture store in the Chicago area.